eduardogspereira/docs_test/docs/source/truffala.rst

 * Data Manager
 * **As the basis for further specialist product development**

 Truffala integrates several differing capabilities into a single 'common operating picture' environment.
-Truffala provides an authentication wrapper around various system, and focus's on building out its own mapping system.
+It provides an authentication wrapper around various system, and focus's on building out its own mapping system.

 These capabilities are: